 About this document

-In recognition of the public and private benefits of securing URM parapets and facades, the government and affected councils have established a $4.5 million Unreinforced Masonry Buildings Securing Fund to support building owners required to do this work.
+In recognition of the public and private benefits of securing URM parapets and facades, the government and affected councils established a $4.5 million Unreinforced Masonry Buildings Securing Fund to support building owners required to do this work.

 The guidance includes: